Import a GPX Route Free

 5. Audio callouts announce each waypoint as you approach

-7. A waypoint pointer arrow shows the direction to the next waypoint at the bottom-left
+7. A waypoint pointer arrow shows the direction to the next waypoint — see Waypoint Pointer

 Your driven track (with speed, timestamps, and checkpoint data) is automatically saved to the collection as a "Run" item when you stop.